-Welcome back to A Career Recap With Vasyl Lomachenko, a continuing case study into the Ukrainian boxing icon.
+Welcome back to the Layers: Vasyl Lomachenko series, a continuing case study into the Ukrainian boxing icon.
 In this article, we are looking at the fight that saw Lomachenko become a World Champion in only his third professional fight.
 If you’ve just discovered this article and haven’t started the series yet, you should start at part one below!
 If you wish to simply read about this fight, read on.

 In all of boxing today, there’s not a fighter more technical than Vasyl Lomachenko.
 While Canelo Alvarez might be the more accomplished and Bud Crawford might show some of the highest IQ, as a boxer, none are better than the Ukrainian.
 Lomachenko has blazed a path from featherweight all the way up to lightweight.
 He’s